evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_55_e-tron_quattro/_index.md

 ## Exterior

-You can choose between 8 different paint colors when ordering this model.
+The Audi Q4 Sportback 55 e-tron quattro, with dimensions of 4588 mm in length, 1865 mm in width, and 1614 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 8 different paint colors when ordering this model.

 You can also choose several styling options to make your car more unique.
  In addition, you can equip this model with an s-line exterior package.
 This package gives a more sporty design with a sporty diffusor and air intake.